omerwe/polyfun/README.md

 Below we explain how to use the estimated prior causal probabilities with SuSiE and FINEMAP.
 We recommend using the script **run_finemapper.py**, which saves many of the preprocessing steps requires to perform fine-mapping.
 Alternatively, you can run SuSiE or FINEMAP directly with the prior causal probabilities computed by PolyFun, as described below.

 ## Using prior causal probabilities using the run_finemapper script
-The script `run_finemapper` takes an input a file with summary statistics and a file with genotypes from a referencel panel, and performs functionally-informed fine-mapping using methods like SuSiE or FINEMAP.
+The script `run_finemapper` takes an input a file with summary statistics and a file with genotypes from a reference panel, and performs functionally-informed fine-mapping using methods like SuSiE or FINEMAP.
 It works seamlessly with PolyFun by taking input files created by `munge_polyfun_sumstats.py` or by PolyFun itself. `run_finemapper` computes an LD matrix using [LDstore](http://www.christianbenner.com), which must be installed on your system. `run_finemapper` can cache LD matrices on disk, which can save substantial time and effort when re-analyzing the same data multiple times with different configurations (which always happens).

 To run `run_finemapper` with SuSiE, you need to install [rpy2](https://rpy2.bitbucket.io/) and [the SuSiE package](https://github.com/stephenslab/susieR) on your system.
 To run it with FINEMAP, you need to install [the FINEMAP software](http://www.christianbenner.com) on your system.